 Today Cloudinary handles images on quite a huge scale.
 The service deployment involves many strong EC2 server instances and the automatic scaling of the number of servers is used to handle bursts and changes in service load.
 Multiple AWS load balancers (ELB) feed dozens of high performance servers and the data records are stored both on MySQL sharded databases and Cassandra NoSQL clusters.
 The applicative layer is based on Ruby on Rails, Java and Scala modules, leveraging dozens of open source tools.
 Optimized image and video is delivered via the premium CDN of Akamai.
 We also integrated with AWS SQS for background processing queues, ElasticSearch indexing cluster for advanced search capabilities and plenty of third party image processing solutions as add-ons to the service.

 Recently we launched a powerful video management solution that joined the image management service.
-Supporting real-time video transcoding, resizing, manipulation and optimization required further architectural changes and enhancements that are not yet included in the diagram above.
+Supporting real-time video transcoding, resizing, transformation and optimization required further architectural changes and enhancements that are not yet included in the diagram above.

 So 3.5 years since the soft launch of our service, we have reached quite impressive numbers: